jas-/tools/README.md

 #tools

-A series of configuration files, scripts etc to help me manage complex systems.
+A series of configuration files, scripts & tools to help me manage multiple & complex systems.

 ##configs
 Here be configuration files for tuning network options,